nesquikm/the_logger/README.md

 ## Getting started

-To use this package, add `the_logger` as a [dependency in your pubspec.yaml file](https://flutter.dev/docs/development/packages-and-plugins/using-packages).
+To use this package, add `the_logger` and `logging` as a [dependency in your pubspec.yaml file](https://flutter.dev/docs/development/packages-and-plugins/using-packages).

 ## Usage